lorcan2440/Simple-Truss-Calculator/README.md

 * [ ] Implement truss optimisation

-  Goal: to find a truss which minimises/maximises a given constraint (max failure load, min deflection, etc.) and display it given a starting truss from which to make    adjustments to.
+  Goal: to find a truss which minimises/maximises a given objective (max failure load, min deflection, etc.) subject to certain constraints (number of joints, positions of supports, etc.) and display it given a starting truss from which to make    adjustments to.